Politics in news nishikie

 KIKS 47

-Japanese marines pacify Kanghwa island, from which a Korean battery had fired on a Japanese ship.
+Japanese marines pacify Kanghwa island, from which a Chosenese battery had fired on a Japanese ship.

 Top